fenago/linux-administration/md/Lab_15.md

 8 packets transmitted, 8 received, 0% packet loss, time 66ms
 rtt min/avg/max/mdev = 36.555/38.724/40.821/1.344 ms
 ```

-The [ping] command sends a packet (unit of data) called an **ICMP
-echo request** to the specified host and waits for the host to send back
-a packet called an **ICMP echo reply** to confirm that it did receive
-the initial packet.
-If the host replies as we see in our example, then
-it proves that we were able to reach the host.
-This is like you sending
-a package to your friend\'s house and waiting for your friend to send
-you a text to confirm that they received it.

 Notice that without any options, the [ping] command keeps sending
 packets continuously, and it won\'t stop until you hit *Ctrl* + *C*.